A note on the composition product of symmetric sequences: Normal oplax monoidal structures

-In this section we define the notion of pseudomonoidal structure on a category.
-This is a weakening of the notion of monoidal structure in the sense that the unicity and associativity morphisms are not required to be isomorphisms.
+In this section we define the notion of a normal oplax monoidal structure on a category.
+This structure appears in \cite{day/street:2003} as an example of a lax monoid (in the 2-cell dual of the 2-category of categories).
+It is a weakening of the notion of monoidal structure in the sense that the unitivity and associativity morphisms are not required to be isomorphisms.
 To deal with this change, we need explicit functors to stand for the higher iterates of the usual monoidal structure.
-These functors are then related by a complicated set of associativity and unicity morphisms that satisfy an appropriate set of conditions analogous to the usual axioms for a monoidal structure.
+These functors are then related by a set of associativity morphisms that satisfy an appropriate set of conditions analogous to the usual axioms for a monoidal structure.